Last Updated on July 7, 2021 by LAUNCHTIP

 - Get great photos of your product line

-First impressions all seem to be, particularly as it relates to online purchases, so high-quality photos are a must, and the money invested is totally worthwhile.
+First impressions are everything, particularly as it relates to online purchases where you can’t touch the products in real life.
+High-quality photos are a must and the money invested is totally worthwhile.
 If your field of expertise doesn’t have photography, find a suitable freelancer who would style and shoot your photographs.
 You would also want to ensure that your photos are optimized.
+Alternatively, your supplier may have high quality photos to begin with but its always wise to have your own.

 Section 2: Setting up your store

-Among the most critical steps in opening your Shopify Store is choosing a theme that should highlight your products and items best.
+Among the most critical steps in opening your Shopify Store is choosing a theme that should highlight your products and items best as well as general store setup.

 - Pick a Shopify theme